 The College and the Union are committed to provide development opportunities for the professional growth of employees of this bargaining unit.
 In the mutual interest of the College and the Union, the College shall budget funds for the purposes of staff development.
-The amount allocated for each fiscal year of this Agreement is \$6,000.
+The amount allocated for each fiscal year of this Agreement is \$10,000.

-- A. Up to a maximum of two hundred-fifty dollars (\$250), per person per fiscal year, will be available to bargaining unit members for professional development activities on a first-come, first- served basis until the allocation is exhausted. - B. If there are funds remaining by June 15, the balance will be allocated to the members who have requested training reimbursement but did not receive full reimbursement.
+- A. Up to a maximum of five hundred dollars (\$500), per person per fiscal year, will be available to bargaining unit members for professional development activities on a first-come, first- served basis until the allocation is exhausted.
+These activities include continuing education courses and professional memberships, and work-related subscriptions that will enhance employee's skills and/or performance, that enable them to stay updated with practices relevant to the individual employee's specific responsibilities or personal development plan. - B. If there are funds remaining by June 15, the balance will be allocated to the members who have requested training reimbursement but did not receive full reimbursement.
 The allocation will be done as follows: - 1.
 The members will receive 100% reimbursement of their training costs if there are enough funds available to provide full reimbursement for all remaining reimbursement requests. - 2.
 If there are not enough funds available to reimburse 100% of each members training costs, the amount of funds remaining will be divided by the number of remaining requests to come up with an "equal amount per person."
 If members are owed less than the amount calculated (equal amount per person), they will only be reimbursed up to the amount submitted.